Types of Commercial Air Conditioning

 Airflow and Distribution

-Ventilation systems are a common component of commercial air conditioning.
-These systems can help maintain the quality of indoor air by introducing fresh air from outside and removing old indoor air.
-They can also reduce the humidity levels, which can be uncomfortable for the occupants.
+Commercial air conditioning systems also comprise ventilation systems.
+They can help keep indoor air healthy by inhaling fresh air from the outside and removing the stale air from inside.
+They can also help reduce humidity levels that can be uncomfortable for occupants.

 Explore More